 The Beara Peninsula

-The Killarney Park is the ideal launch pad for a dream tour of the South West of Ireland.
-If you have already experienced the magic of the Ring of Kerry and the Dingle Peninsula, you may wish to try another enchanting 'Ring' – the Ring of Beara.
+Perhaps you have already experienced the magic of the Ring of Kerry and the Dingle Peninsula, you may wish to try another enchanting ‘Ring’ – the Ring of Beara.
 Set mainly in West Cork, the Beara Peninsula is an expanse of rugged splendour dipping into the Atlantic beyond Kenmare.
-Your helpful Concierge can provide you with all the details you need.